Print out the entire Chapter 2 from here.

 Also, be sure to let the school district know that you want someone to attend the IEP meeting who is authorized to respond to the IEE on behalf of the school district.
 You are responsible for paying for an assessment that you have obtained on your own.
 However, if the district accepts the recommendations made in this assessment, you may be able to seek reimbursement from the school district.

-(2.30) Is there any other way to obtain an independent evaluation if the district refuses to provide one and I am unable to pay for one?
+(2.31) Is there any other way to obtain an independent evaluation if the district refuses to provide one and I am unable to pay for one?

-During the mediation process, parents and school districts will often agree to an independent assessment.
-An ALJ at a due process hearing may also order an independent evaluation as part of the hearing.
-In this case, the independent evaluation is at public expense.
-[Cal.
+Parents/Guardians/Other Education Rights Holders and school districts will often agree to an independent educational evaluation as part of a settlement agreement in a due process case.
+An administrative law judge (ALJ) at a due process hearing may also order an independent evaluation as part of the hearing.
+In this case, the independent evaluation is at public expense.[[Cal.
 Ed.
 Code Sec.
-56505.1(e).]
+56505.1(e).]]
 You should contact local hospitals, medical centers, parent resource-training centers, parent support groups, regional centers or other community-based agencies to explore the availability of low-cost evaluations.

 It is good practice to have your independent assessor include a classroom observation as part of an assessment.
 Otherwise, your expert will be subject to attack by the district for giving an opinion from a clinical perspective that is not relevant to what happens in the classroom.
-If an observation is too expensive or time consuming, the assessor should at least communicate with teachers and other service providers to support the conclusions and/or recommendations of the independent assessment.
+If an observation is too expensive or time consuming, the assessor should at least communicate with teachers and other service providers to gather information to support the conclusions and/or recommendations of the independent assessment.

-If the school district observed the child as part of its assessment or if the district’s assessment procedures make in-class observation permissible, an independent evaluator has the same right to observe a child in his current or proposed educational placement whether or not the independent assessment is conducted at public or private expense.
-This right exists whether or not a due process hearing has been requested.
-[Cal.
+If the school district observed the child as part of its assessment or if the district’s assessment procedures make in-class observation permissible, an independent evaluator has the same right to observe a child in their current or proposed educational placement, whether or not the independent assessment is conducted at public or private expense.
+This right exists whether or not a due process hearing has been requested.[[Cal.
 Ed.
 Code Sec.
-56329(b) & (c).]
+56329(b) & (c).; see also Office of Special Education Programs [OSEP], Letter to Savit (Feb.
+10, 2014), 64 IDELR 250.]]

-If the school district refuses to permit the independent evaluator to visit a site as part of an independent assessment, you could file a compliance complaint with the Department of Education (CDE) or a motion with the Office of Administrative Hearings to enforce this right.
+If the school district refuses to permit the independent evaluator to visit a site as part of an independent assessment, you could file a compliance complaint with the California Department of Education (CDE), or a motion with the Office of Administrative Hearings to enforce this right.
 See Chapter 6, Information on Due Process Hearings/Compliance Procedures.

 The right to observe a proposed placement also applies to school districts.
-If a parent is proposing that a school pay, or reimburse the parent, for the costs of a private school placement, the district is entitled to observe that proposed private school and/or to observe the student in the proposed private school if the parent has already placed the child there.
-[Cal.
+If a parent/guardian/other education rights holder is proposing that a school pay, or reimburse the parent/guardian/other education rights holder, for the costs of a private school placement, the district is entitled to observe that proposed private school and/or to observe the student in the proposed private school if the parent/guardian/other education rights holder has already placed the child there.[[Cal.
 Ed.
 Code Sec.
-56329(d).]
+56329(d).]]

-(2.32) How often must evaluations be conducted for a student with a disability?
+(2.33) How often must evaluations be conducted for a student with a disability?

-(2.33) Must a school district conduct additional testing for every student with a disability as part of a re-evaluation?
+(2.34) Must a school district conduct additional testing for every student with a disability as part of a re-evaluation?

 - Whether the student continues to have an eligible disability;